Skip to Content

 Serving Suggestions

-As I mention above, Scotch pie was a footie snack growing up, but now I like to serve them hot as part of a main meal.
+As I mentioned above, Scotch pie was a footie snack growing up, but now I like to serve them hot as part of a main meal.

-Adding baked beans would take this pie recipe all the way back to childhood for us Brits!
+Adding baked beans would take this pie recipe all the way back to my childhood.

 Equipment Used

 I tend not to recommend specific branded pieces of equipment unless I think they will have a significant impact on the recipe.
-If you have any questions feel free to drop a question in the comments section.
+But if you have any questions, feel free to drop a question in the comments section.

 Scotch Pie Recipe